 9th Grade Lottery FAQs

-If you’re going into 9th grade, and think that Gateway could be a great fit for you, we encourage you to submit an application online or fill out our paper application.
+If you’re going into 9th grade and think that Gateway could be a great fit for you, we encourage you to submit an application.
+If you are trying to determine whether or not Gateway would be a good fit, we invite you to attend our Enrollment Events this fall.

 No. Gateway’s enrollment process is completely separate from SFUSD.
 If you are applying to SFUSD high schools, do not list Gateway as one of your choices on the District’s enrollment form.
 Rather, use that form to select the other SFUSD schools that you would like to attend.
 Please be aware that if you choose to attend Gateway, you will be given a SFUSD enrollment form to fill out.
 The form is then submitted by Gateway to the Educational Placement Center of SFUSD so that the district knows which students are attending Gateway.
 Gateway students are part of SFUSD.